 Redeeming Secured Property in a Chapter 7 Bankruptcy

 In a Chapter 7 bankruptcy a debtor can keep secured property by either reaffirming the debt or redeeming the debt.
-Our Montgomery bankruptcy attorneys believe that redeeming debts are excellent tools to be used in a Chapter 7 case.
+Our Montgomery, Selma, and Central Alabama bankruptcy attorneys believe that redeeming debts are excellent tools to be used in a Chapter 7 case.
 Redeeming the debt means that the debtor will pay the creditor the replacement value of the property.
-It's often a good option to redeem the property if you owe substantially more on the loan than the property is worth.
+It is often a good option to redeem the property if you owe substantially more on the loan than the property is worth.

 The secured debt is one in which an item of property, which is called collateral, guarantees the payment of the debt.
 If you default on the debt the creditor can take the property.
 Examples of this would be one a creditor forecloses on a home or repossesses a car.
 In a Chapter 7 bankruptcy a debtor must decide what to do with his secured debts.
 If the debtor is not current on the monthly payments, then that debtor will likely lose the property.
 If the debtor is current, then the debtor could surrender the property and generally eliminate the debt; however, many times a debtor wants to keep the property which means he must reaffirm the debt or redeem the property.